 It is the physician’s duty to heal, alleviate suffering, provide comfort, and act in the best interests of his or her patients.
-These responsibilities apply any time a physician interacts with a person by applying his or her medical knowledge.
+These responsibilities apply any time a physician applies his or her medical knowledge to patient interaction.
 The World Medical Association was founded in September 1947, shortly after the Nuremberg trials, where the abuses of medicine in concentration camps – including brutal acts of medical experimentation and torture and euthanasia activities of Nazi Germany – were brought to the world’s attention.
 Although the scale and scope of what occurred during World War II are extreme, the abuse of medical knowledge still exists in many parts of the world.

-There is a clear distinction between medicine for the benefit of the person and the abuse of medicine.
-However, physicians may find themselves in a difficult situation in cases where the state uses or condones torture or other harmful practices and physicians are asked, or forced, to attend to the victims.
-While physicians have an obligation to diagnose and treat victims of torture, they are ethically prohibited from conducting any evaluation, or providing information or treatment, that may facilitate the future or further conduct of torture.
-Such actions imply a physician’s participation in torture, which is not only unethical, but also facilitates the acceptance of such procedures, and ultimately destroys patients’ trust in the medical profession.
+There is a clear distinction between medicine for the benefit of the patient and the abuse of medicine.
+However, physicians may find themselves in difficult situations where the state uses or condones torture or other harmful practices and physicians are asked, or forced, to attend to the victims.
+While physicians have an obligation to diagnose and treat victims of torture, they are ethically prohibited from conducting any evaluation, or providing information or treatment, that may facilitate or perpetuate the torture.
+Such actions imply a physician’s participation in torture.
+This is not only unethical, but also facilitates the acceptance of such procedures, ultimately destroying patients’ trust in the medical profession.